mattermost-community/mattermost-plugin-agenda/README.md

 Meeting settings include:

 - Schedule Day: Day of the week when the meeting is scheduled.
 - Hashtag Format: The format of the hashtag for the meeting date.
-The date format is based on [Go date and time formatting](https://yourbasic.org/golang/format-parse-string-time-date-example/#standard-time-and-date-formats).
-  The date format must be wrapped in double Braces ( {{ }} ).
-  A default is generated from the first 15 characters of the channel's name with the short name of the month and day (i.e. Dev-{{ Jan02 }}).
+  A default is generated from the first 15 characters of the channel's name with the short name of the month and day (i.e. Dev-{{ Jan 2 }}).

 #### Slash Commands to manage the meeting agenda: